 University of Toronto Online Student Newspaper: The Independent Weekly

-the newspaper is the largest independent student newspaper in Canada with circulation on and around the University of Toronto.
+The newspaper is the largest independent student newspaper in Canada with circulation on and around the University of Toronto.
 It is published by non-profit corporation Planet Publications Inc. and has been since it was founded in 1978.
 It was briefly circulated as The Independent Weekly before returning to its original title, which is now commonly stylized as the newspaper with intentional lowercase.
 To see the latest news from the newspaper go to their website: www.thenewspaper.ca/.

 The was the website when the newspaper was renamed The Independent Weekly.